dos-group/syncmesh/README.md

 }
 ```

-An example query for a specific time range (start_time and end_time are required):
+An example query for a specific time range:

 ```json
 {